Patching container images with HarborGuard automation

 - Gate automatic pushes with policy checks.
 I allow automatic patching to staging but require manual approval for production unless the CVE is critical and a patch passes all tests.

-These practices keep automation predictable.
-They also keep rollbacks simple when something fails.
+These rules keep automation predictable.
+They also make rollbacks simpler when something breaks.

 Monitoring and maintaining security